open-risk/openNPL/docs/source/installation.rst

 You can pull and run the latest image from Docker Hub (This method is recommended if you do not want to mess at all with the source distribution).

-.. note:: We will be providing images also for ARM architectures.
+.. note:: We are also providing images also for the ARM/v7 architecture (Raspberry Pi).
 Check the root of our docker hub for what is `currently available <https://hub.docker.com/u/openrisk>`_

 Start by issuing a docker pull command: